pavelsimo/learning_docker/README.md

 Commit a container

+    # this will create an image for the existing container "clever_panini"
     docker commit -m "Already install SSH and created test user" -a "pavelsimo" clever_panini pavelsimo/ubuntusshd:v1 docker run -it pavelsimo/ubuntusshd:v1 /bin/bash

 Simple Dockerfile with SSH

     # This is a custom ubuntu image with SSH already installed
     FROM ubuntu:xenial
     MAINTAINER pavelsimo <pavel.simo@gmail.com>
     RUN apt-get update